rbergenl/_Alpha/issues/frontend/add-storage.md

 # Add Frontend Storage

+> First setup the *Mocks* repo so that a *Mock GraphQL and Storage* endpoint is available.
+> First add *Frontend Auth and Api* so that client side authentication and data storage is available.

 You should know the different levels of authentication:
 - Private: only `read, write and delete` by owner.
 - Public: ...